MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 If you're using shared computers or Virtual Desktop Infrastructure (VDI), see [Shared computer and VDI environments with Microsoft Teams](#shared-computer-and-vdi-environments-with-microsoft-teams).

-## When will Microsoft Teams start being included with new installations of Microsoft 365 Apps?
+## When did Microsoft Teams start being included with new installations of Microsoft 365 Apps?

-The date when Teams starts being installed with ***new*** installations of Microsoft 365 Apps depends on which [update channel](updates/overview-update-channels.md) you're using.
+The date that Teams was included with ***new*** installations of Microsoft 365 Apps depended on which [update channel](updates/overview-update-channels.md) you were using.
 The following table shows the schedule.

 | **Update channel** |**Version** |**Date**  |
 |---------|---------|---------|